Lal Bahadur Shastri Airport: Airlines and destinations

-Statistics

-Future plans
+Future plans and projects

 Due to increasing passenger traffic and aircraft movements the Airports Authority of India is planning to extend the runway to 4075 m from the existing 2750 m.
 An underpass will be constructed as the expansion will intersect with National Highway 31.

 In November 2019, the Airports Authority of India came up with a proposal for a new second terminal, which will be completed by 2024.
-The total area of the terminal will be 58,691 m² with passenger capacity of 4.5 million per year.
+The total area of the terminal will be 58,691 m2 with passenger capacity of 4.5 million per year.

+On 20 October 2024, Prime Minister Narendra Modi laid the foundation stone for several projects at the Airport, including the expansion of the airport runway, a new terminal building, and other allied works, totalling around ₹2,870 crore.